jDomantas/muncher/readme.md

 ## Installation

+You can download pre-built binaries from [Github releases](https://github.com/jDomantas/muncher/releases).
+Note that linux binaries did not receive much testing.

 ### From source

-If you have rust tooling installed (rustc, cargo) you can install the interpreter straight from this repo:
+If you have rust tooling installed (rustc, cargo) you can install the latest version of the interpreter straight from this repo:

 ```shell
 cargo install muncher --git https://github.com/jDomantas/muncher.git